06.02.2016 Travel Insurance

 If you are an Irish citizen you don’t need a visa to visit America but you do need to complete an ESTA online.
 The recommendation is to complete it more than 72 hours prior to travel but why not get it out of the way early?
 The ESTA costs $14 and is available from this website.
 You will usually be approved or denied permission to travel within a few seconds.
 If you are told your application is pending you may have to wait to receive a response.
 If you have been denied permission to travel you will have to contact the US embassy to get a visa before traveling.
 This can be a time consuming process so is worth starting early.

 You will need an international drivers licence to hire a car for your American road trip, so make sure you get this in order before you travel.
 To get an international licence you must have a full Irish licence, a passport photo signed on the back and the fee of €15.
 More details can be found on citizen’s information.

 Now the fun stuff can start…

 No American road trip would be complete without an accompanying sound track so pick your medium of choice whether it is Spotify or a traditional CD and load it up with American anthems to keep you entertained behind the wheel.
 What’s even better, your road trip songs will forever remind you of your American road trip.
-If you need some inspiration this is a good place to start.

 Tip: Don’t forget to take some time out to listen to some local radio on your journey, catch a revival live from South Carolina, country music in Tennessee or classic American rock and roll in California.